plone/training/configuring_customizing.rst

 --------

 * ``@@manage-viewlets``
+* viewlet have no UI
-* no UI - not for content-editors
+* not aimed at content-editors
 * not locally addable, no configurable inheritance.
 * usually global (depends on code)
 * will be replaced by tiles?